LicensePlates.cc

 This embossed base originated in the summer of 1996 and is still valid.

-Some out of sequence series were issued to dealers and leasing companies, such as: BIR, DAG, DLX, ETS, EUR, FAC, FJL, FJP, FLY, FVC, GAN, GFR, GLR, GNH, HOM, JAY, JSL, KAR, KFD, LAS, LEX, LJF, LXS, MAL, MBZ, MCH, MCT, MET, MGM, MVP, MWL, NON, SST, SUN, TOB, and WIN.
+Examples of observed out of sequence series issued to dealers and leasing companies: BIR, DAG, DLX, ETS, EUR, FAC, FJL, FJP, FLY, FVC, GAN, GFR, GLR, GNH, HOM, JAY, JSL, KAR, KFD, LAS, LEX, LJF, LXS, MAL, MBZ, MCH, MCT, MET, MGM, MVP, MWL, NON, SST, SUN, TOB, and WIN.

 Retired Series